N Gauge Society Ltd

-The new law applies across the whole of the European Union (and to the UK even after Brexit).
+The new law applies across the whole of the European Union (and was incorporated into UK law prior to Brexit).
 Unlike the old legislation it replaces, all organisations that hold personal information must register and comply with the new law.
 This includes the NGS as we hold personal information of our members.

 What do you mean by ‘personal information’?